rstropek/microsoft-ai-day/readme.md

 * If you want to work with TypeScript and Node.js:
     * Latest LTS version of [Node.js](https://nodejs.org)
     * Latest version of Visual Studio Code

+## Sample Data

+The hands-on-labs in this repo use the [_Adventure Works LT_ sample database](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure).
+If you participate in the official hackathon, your trainers will provide a connection string to an instance of _Adventure Works LT_ in Azure.
+If you work on the samples at home, [install _Adventure Works LT_ in Azure](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#deploy-to-azure-sql-database) or on a [local SQL Server](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#restore-to-sql-server).